publiccodenet/about/activities/tool-management/1password.md

 ## 1Password management

 All team members receive an account from the operations coordinator during onboarding.
 The operations coordinator and chief executive have administrative access to 1Password.
-They can kickstart recovery processes in case an employee loses access to 1Password, as well as set up vaults for sharing and assign access rights to existing vaults.
+They can start recovery processes in case an employee loses access to 1Password, as well as set up vaults for sharing and assign access rights to existing vaults.

 ## Privacy and GDPR